nete-madi/ECS171-Team4/ECS171-Group4-StartGuide.md

 - OpenCV (`pip3 install opencv-python`)

 5. Use the following command to start server: `python3 manage.py runserver` [Make sure you are in the same directory level as the manage.py in ECS171]
 6. Go to `http://127.0.0.1:8000/` to view and play around with the website!
-Please make sure to use the empty provided form `Patient_Form.png` (It should be included the project files you downloaded of GitHub from step 1 in this guide).
+Please make sure to use the empty provided form `Patient_Form.png` (It should be included the project files you downloaded off GitHub from step 1 in this guide).

-The CSV is formated in the following way:
+The output CSV is formated in the following way:
 ```
 ,0,1,2,3, [position of letters]
 0,0 [the numbers of letters it has read in]